Emotions got the better of me, says dropped Sterling | Malay Mail

-LONDON, Nov 12 — Raheem Sterling said he allowed his “emotions” to get the better of him leading to a brief altercation with Liverpool’s Joe Gomez that resulted in the Manchester City player being dropped for Thursday’s Euro 2020 qualifier against Montenegro.
+LONDON, Nov 13 — Raheem Sterling said he allowed his “emotions” to get the better of him leading to a brief altercation with Liverpool’s Joe Gomez that resulted in the Manchester City player being dropped for tomorrow’s Euro 2020 qualifier against Montenegro.

-Sterling admitted on Instagram today he and Gomez “had words” when they met up at the England camp the day after Liverpool’s 3-1 win over defending champions Manchester City which left the latter nine points adrift of Jurgen Klopp’s side.
+Sterling admitted on Instagram yesterday he and Gomez “had words” when they met up at the England camp the day after Liverpool’s 3-1 win over defending champions City which left the latter nine points adrift of Jurgen Klopp’s side.

 “Both Joe and I have had words and figured things out and moved on,” Sterling said.